zhelgadis/Epic.NET/_posts/2011-09-01-contributing.markdown

 In this way, we hope to keep the project both free and alive.

-Soon I'll write about the reasons that made me release Epic under the [GNU Affero General Public License][8], has I realized recently that such decision has some point of interess.
+Soon I'll write about the reasons that made me release Epic under the [GNU Affero General Public License][8], since I recently realized that such decision is of some interest.

 BTW, you will retain ownership of the copyright and patent claims in your contributions and have the same rights to use or license the contributions which you would have had without entering into the agreement (except for assigning exclusive licenses).

-You only need to sign the contributor license agreement once; it applies to all stuff that you send us.
+You will only need to sign the agreement once; it applies to all stuff that you send us.
 However, if you will not sign the agreement, we will not be able to accept any contribute of yours.